mondoohq/cnquery/providers/os/connection/fs/README.md

 ## Testing

-If you need to test a remote linux system on macos, it is possible to spin up the machine and mount the whole filesystem to your local machine.
+If you need to test a remote Linux system on macOS, it is possible to spin up the machine and mount the whole filesystem to your local machine.

 ```bash
 # NOTE: make sure you do NOT run the following as sudo